Representation Theory of General Linear Supergroups in Characteristic 2: Introduction

 The organization of the paper is as follows.
 In Section 2, we introduce the category $\Ver_4^+$ and give a brief overview of commutative algebra and representation theory in symmetric tensor categories.
 We also explain how $\Ver_4^+$ is a reduction of $\sVec$ to characteristic $2$.

 In Section 3, we describe the affine group schemes we will be considering in $\Ver_4^+$, namely $\GL(m\1+nP)$ and some subgroups.

 Finally, in Section 4, we classify the irreducible representations of general linear groups in $\Ver_4^+$.
 Namely, we first show that simple representations of $\GL(P)$ are indexed by integer degree, with two representations in each degree unless the degree is $2 \pmod{4}$, in which there is only one simple representation.
 Then we prove that simple representations of $\GL(m\1+nP)$ are labeled by pairs of an irreducible representation of $\GL(m)$ and an irreducible representation of $\GL(nP)$, and the latter are, in turn, labeled by $n$-tuples of irreducible $\GL(P)$-representations $L_1, \dots, L_n$ with $\deg L_1 \ge \cdots \ge \deg L_n$.
 We also describe certain subgroups of $\GL(nP)$ and classify their representations.
-Finally, we explicitly describe the structure and tensor products of irreducible representations of $\GL(P)$ and $\GL(\1 + P)$.
+We explicitly describe the structure and tensor products of irreducible representations of $\GL(P)$ and $\GL(\1 + P)$.
+Finally, we conjecture a Steinberg tensor product theorem for $\GL(m + nP)$.